ArturoAmaya/CSE145-CatTracker/software.md

 ![image of the form](./assets/google_form.png)

 Helium will send a POST request with the data extracted from the packets sent by the feather.
 All we need is a function to decrypt that sequence of bytes.
-That's faily [easy](https://github.com/ArturoAmaya/CSE145-CatTracker/blob/main/decoder.js).
+That's fairly [easy](https://github.com/ArturoAmaya/CSE145-CatTracker/blob/main/decoder.js).
 We just take the first two bytes and disregard them (we know it's a GPS), then read the next three bytes and convert into a decimal number for each of the three desired values.

 ```javascript
 function Decoder(bytes, port) {